jonathanmalloy120/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/unified/index.md

 ### 2. Adding the `selectors.yml` file

-Within the packages we have provided a suite of suggested selectors to run and test the models within the package together with the web model.
+Within the packages we have provided a suite of suggested selectors to run and test the models within the package together with the unified model.
 This leverages dbt's [selector flag](https://docs.getdbt.com/reference/node-selection/syntax).
 You can find out more about each selector in the [YAML Selectors](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-operation/index.md#yaml-selectors) section.

 These are defined in the `selectors.yml` file ([source](https://github.com/snowplow/dbt-snowplow-web/blob/main/selectors.yml)) within the package, however in order to use these selections you will need to copy this file into your own dbt project directory.
 This is a top-level file and therefore should sit alongside your `dbt_project.yml` file.
 If you are using multiple packages in your project you will need to combine the contents of these into a single file.